w2ogroup/box-java-sdk-v2/README.md

 Known Issues
 ------------

-Not all features, such as trash and search, are supported yet.
+Not all features, such as trash, are supported yet.